 This page is intended to be an overview, a ‘helpful page’ for Employers who have never employed seasonal agricultural workers and are interested in making application under the Commonwealth Caribbean and Mexican Seasonal Agricultural Workers Program… I would suggest you take a moment to review the following procedures.

-Please familiarize yourself with the SAWP program, current wages, approved commodities, and advertising requirments at the following website:
+Please familiarize yourself with the SAWP program, current wages, approved commodities, and advertising requirements at the following website:

 Please print the following required forms to apply for SAWP workers from the forms section of this website: